CentaurusInfra/mizar/docs/design/dft.md

 first pool consists of data-plane nodes (D-Nodes) that are responsible for all packet processing.
-The other pool consists of management-plane nodes (M-Nodes) that run a set of Kubernetes custom resource operators and Kubernetes services .
+The other pool consists of management-plane nodes (M-Nodes) that run a set of Kubernetes custom resource operators and Kubernetes services.
 The operators implement the management-plane logic, and the other services cooperate with the operators to manage the D-Nodes and the middleboxes as we will detail in the Management Plane Section.
 The D,M-Nodes may join and leave the cluster dynamically,